-Brandon Staley is in his first season as the Saints' defensive coordinator.
-A 19-year coaching veteran, including the last eight in the NFL with three as head coach of the Los Angeles Chargers, this will be Staley's second stint as a defensive coordinator after leading the Los Angeles Rams finish first in the NFL in total defense in 2020.
+Brandon Staley is in his second season as defensive coordinator for the Saints in 2026.
+A 20-year coaching veteran, including the last nine in the NFL and three seasons as head coach of the Los Angeles Chargers, Staley oversaw a Saints unit that made great strides in his first season with New Orleans.

 In 2022, Staley guided the Chargers to a 10-7 regular season record and the first postseason appearance for the franchise since 2018.
 Under his guidance, the Chargers offense finished the 2022 season with the third-ranked passing offense (269.6 yards per game) and the ninth-ranked total offense (359.3 yards per game), while the defensive unit finished with the seventh-ranked passing defense (200.4 yards per game).
 Staley also helped RB Austin Ekeler set single-season career highs in yards from scrimmage (1,637), rushing touchdowns, rushing yards (915) and receptions (107).
 His 18 total touchdowns led the NFL for the second-consecutive season while his 107 catches led all running backs.
 Staley's defensive unit featured two Pro Bowl selections in S Derwin James Jr. and Mack, who helped the Chargers finish the final five weeks of the regular season with the third-ranked total defense (284.8 yards per game).